The Study of God

 i He said that during His absence there would be four different responses to the message about the Kingdom, only one of which would bear fruit (Matt.
 13:18-23).

-ii He said that response to the message of His Kingdom would experience a dominating growth from a small beginning (Matt.
+ii He said that His Kingdom would experience a dominating growth from a small beginning (Matt.
 13:31-32).

-iii He taught that His followers would have a pervasive influence that would dwarf their size (Matt.
+iii He taught that His Kingdom would have a pervasive influence that would dwarf its size (Matt.
 13:33).

-iv He taught that, during His absence, adherence to His coming Kingdom would spread throughout the world, but that it would be sullied by evil people distinguishable from the righteous only at the judgment at the end of the age (Matt.
+iv He taught that, during His absence, His Kingdom would spread throughout the world, but that it would be sullied by evil people distinguishable from the righteous only at the judgment at the end of the age (Matt.
 13:36-43; 47-50).

-vi Last, he pointed out that teaching about the time between His two advents would necessarily incorporate truths both familiar and new (Matt.
+vi Last, he pointed out that teaching about His inter-advent Kingdom would necessarily incorporate truths both familiar and new (Matt.
 13:51-52).

 b.
 The Church Age.
 So now we are in the age between Christ’s First Coming and His Second Coming.
 It is the era or dispensation of the Church (ekklesia), the “called-out ones.”
 God’s purpose is to call out people from all over the world, both Jew and Gentile, into Jesus’ kingdom.
 We who are believers in Jesus have been transferred by God from “the domain of darkness” into the Kingdom of Light of His beloved Son (Col. 1:12-13).
-Jesus is reigning as Great High Priest even now in heaven.
+Jesus is reigning as King even now in heaven as King of the Kingdom of the heavens.
 We the church, are recruiting subjects for His Kingdom.
-Meanwhile, Jesus is patiently awaiting the time when His enemies will be made a footstool for His feet, and He will return to earth and reign as King from Mount Zion (Psalm 110:1-2).
-God’s purpose was never to isolate forever His Anointed King up in heaven and allow an imposter, Satan, to usurp His original mandate that man should rule the earth in a benevolent way.
+Right now Jesus’ kingdom is a spiritual, non-political, heavenly kingdom.
+But in a real sense He is King in Absentia.
+God’s purpose was never to isolate forever His Kingdom up in heaven and allow an imposter, Satan, to usurp His original mandate that man should rule the earth in a benevolent way.
 At Jesus’ first advent, He was offering to extend His Kingdom of the heavens here upon earth.
-His kingdom must be spiritual, but it must be political and earthly, and it must be headquartered on Mount Zion in Jerusalem (Psalm 2:4-9; 110:1-3, 5-7).
+His kingdom must be spiritual, but it must be political and earthly, and it must be headquartered on Mount Zion in Jerusalem.
 That was the whole point of the message of both John and Jesus.
 People needed to be transformed spiritually in order to participate in the Kingdom of the Heavens here on earth, which, in His own person, had literally drawn near to them in time and space (Matt.
 3:2; 4:17)!
 When will that happen?

 c.
 The Removal of the Church.
-At the end of the Church Age, Jesus will return for His own just as an Israeli bridegroom in the first century would come to whisk away His bride, take her to be with Him and complete the wedding celebration (John 14:1-3).
+At the end of the Church Age, Jesus will return for His own as an Israeli bridegroom in His day would come to whisk away His bride, take her to be with Him and complete the wedding celebration (John 14:1-3).
 We call this event the Rapture.
 After calling His bride the Church to His side, Jesus will purify her (Eph.
 5:25-27; Col. 1:22).